 It should go without saying that any activity that is illegal without a VPN is still illegal when using one.
 Although the best VPN providers often promise that they do not keep logs, there is really no way to be 100% sure of this, and there have been instances of these companies handing over user information to law enforcement during the course of a criminal investigation.

 The purpose of a VPN is first and foremost to protect your privacy, and while the main way they do this is through encryption and remote server connections, most providers also offer additional features such as ad-blocking, online malware protection, and other extras that security-conscious people (exactly the kind who would use a VPN) want.

 The short answer is yes, but technically, a VPN is not so much changing your IP as it is masking it.
 Your own IP address remains the same, but only your VPN (more specifically, the VPN’s server you happened to be connected to) can see it.
 As you are connecting to other websites and services through the VPN’s server, that server IP is what is seen on the other end of the connection.
 As long as you are behind your VPN, your IP remains hidden.

 Are VPNs safe?

-So long as you stick with trusted providers like the ones above, you can be sure that your data is safe and that your VPN service is doing what it says it’s doing (and what you’re paying for).
+If you stick with trusted providers like the ones above then you can be sure that your data is safe and that your VPN service is doing what it says it’s doing (and what you’re paying for).
 VPNs are typically very easy to operate, with intuitive and user-friendly software that leaves little room for error.
-If you want to be sure, though, then you can always your VPN is set up and working properly.to see that
+If you want to be sure, though, then you can always perform a leak test to see that your VPN is set up and working properly.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.